semionov-is/DE-projects/projects/forestry/01_Remote_Sensing_and_Monitoring/gmail_web_scraping/readme.txt

 After analyzing the data structure, I added functionality to scrap and download metadata.
 Since the files are from a specific site, the structure was hardcoded into the Python script.
 Essentially, the script connects to Gmail, searches for unread emails from the recipient, clicks on the links, and downloads the files.
+And yes, it does support orders with multiple files.

 What I have learnt:
 Working with APIs: This project provides hands-on experience with interacting with real-world APIs, including authentication,